 During his year-long fellowship, Cox will have the opportunity to explore potential career options, learn how to develop and submit proposals, and learn how to write for publication and dissemination.
 This experience will wrap up with a mock proposal review and discussion with NSF program directors.

-For the full list of this year’s fellowship recipients, or to learn more about the program, click here.
+See the full list of this year’s fellowship recipients or learn more about the program.